knuxzq/knuxzq.github.io/content/blog/get-started/index.md

 ---
-title: 🎉 Easily create your own simple yet highly customizable blog
+title: 🎉 Xu's abstract has been accepted for publication in the conference proceedings.
 summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
 date: 2023-10-27